MicrosoftDocs/power-platform/power-virtual-agents/authoring-export-import-bots.md

     ![](media/export-upgrade-bot.png "")

 >[!NOTE]
->A notice will appear that says "The upgrade is taking longer than expected.
+>A notice might appear that says "The upgrade is taking longer than expected.
 No action is required."
 If the notice does not disappear after a period of time, try refreshing your browser.
 You can continue working on your bot without losing any updates.
 >
 >If you still see the warning after a few days, create a support request with you Bot ID.
 Admins can use [Help + support](/power-platform/admin/get-help-support) in the Power Platform admin center to create a support request.
 >